 There are so many fees out there these days, there’s likely at least one in your life that you can eliminate.

-Investment fees: Do you know what you’re paying in investment fees?
-If you don’t, you need to find out — because a difference of just 1% can save you (or cost you) up to tens of thousands of dollars over time — maybe even more.
+Do you know what you’re paying in investment fees?
+If you don’t, you need to find out because a difference of just 1% can save you (or cost you) up to tens of thousands of dollars over time.
 Here’s a look at some low-cost investment options.

-I take a list with me every time I go to the store — because if I don’t, I’ll forget the things I need and end up with a basket full of all the random things the grocery stores tempt you with throughout the whole place.
+I take a list with me every time I go to the store.
+If I don’t bring a list, I’ll forget the things I need and end up with a basket full of all the random things the grocery stores tempt you with throughout the whole place.

 If you have a list, it’s a lot easier to avoid spending extra money.
-And these apps make it easy for you.
+Check out this list of 20+ ways you can save money at the grocery store.

-According to a recent survey, more than 40% of Americans either experienced a major unexpected expense over the past 12 months or had an immediate family member who did.
+According to a recent survey, 21% of U.S. adults do not have an emergency savings account.
 And if you aren’t ready for it, you could be facing major financial damage for years over just one bill.

 But there’s one very easy solution that will minimize any potential damage — prepare for it!